FlowFuse/website/src/blog/2024/07/evolution-of-technology-impact-on-job-roles-and-companies.md

  - jobs
 ---

 Throughout history, technology has continuously transformed industries, job roles, and entire companies.
-While these changes often evoke fear and resistance, they also create new jobs, opportunities for innovation and growth.
+While these changes often evoke fear and resistance, they also create new jobs and opportunities for innovation and growth.
 This post will explore how historical technological advancements have reshaped both individual job roles and entire companies, examine current trends like AI and low-code tools, and discuss the critical importance of adaptability for both individuals and businesses in navigating technological disruption, Importantly, we will address the pressing questions of our time: 'How might AI complement and challenge human capabilities?' and 'While low-code tools offer efficiency, how do they impact creativity and job markets?’

 <!--more-->